CuriousLearner/CPython-Pull-Requests/README.md

 # Cpython Pull Requests

 ## What does Cpython Pull Requests do?
 Cpython Pull Requests (formerly pulls) is a Flask app to find the PRs opened against a given file in the [cpython](https://github.com/python/cpython/) repository.
+This is where contributors can find work to do and core developers can look for stale PRs that might be awaiting their review.
 Take a test drive at [cpython-pulls.herokuapp.com](https://cpython-pulls.herokuapp.com)

 ## Features